Jason-Whitmore/NumberCatchingAI/README.md

 Compilation example: `python NumberCatchingAI.py w`

 When running the program, you must supply a single extra command line arg, 't','p', or 'w'. 't' will train the agent, 'p' allows you to play the game yourself, 'w' will let you watch the policy stored in "BestPolicy.h5"

+During training, the program will output a .csv file in append mode containing training statistics, including iteration, current mean score, and mean probability for actions taken (confidence).

 Note: Training takes a very long time.
 10 million timesteps takes 16 hours on a laptop with a 2.2 Ghz clock speed.
 I'd recommend skipping training and watching with the best policy.
 Please feel free to redownload/clone this repo if you unintentionally overwrote the h5 file.